 What does SACRE do?

-If you are interested in joining Lambeth SACRE, contact:
+If you are interested in finding out more about Lambeth SACRE, contact:

 2. Agreed syllabus for religious education